-Few bike brands embody the spirit of Northern California quite like Marin Bikes.
-Founded in the birthplace of mountain biking, Marin County, the company has grown from humble garage beginnings into a globally respected name known for blending performance, practicality, and playfulness across its full range of bikes.
+Few bike brands capture the riding personality of Northern California quite like Marin Bikes.
+Born in the birthplace of mountain biking, the company has carried forward the easygoing but performance-driven spirit of Marin County into its entire lineup.
+What started as a small local brand in the mid-’80s has grown into a globally respected name known for blending capability, practicality, and an unmistakably playful ride character.

 Brand Overview: From Fire Roads to the World Stage